 THANK YOU to our awesome patient, Jessica, for sharing her LASIK experience on her blog, Petite Style Script.
-We don’t know how she found the time between being a full -time pharmacist in critical care and academia and also a daily fashion blogger but she wrote one of the most in-depth accounts of what it’s really like to be a patient at Maloney-Shamie Vision Institute.
+We don’t know how she found the time between being a full -time pharmacist in critical care and academia and also a daily fashion blogger but she wrote one of the most in-depth accounts of what it’s really like to be a patient at Maloney-Shamie-Hura Vision Institute.
 She breaks down every detail of her journey from consult to 3 month post-op for what she now calls “one of the best decisions of her life.”

 Jessica’s blog post has been pasted below without any edits to content, only changes in formatting.
 You can see the original post here